Office of the Superintendent of Financial Institutions

 * The timing of the one-time shock would be determined by testing, but usually would be the time when their book value is largest.

-The rationale for the split of the total return between income and growth should be provided.
+The AAR should provide the rationale for the split of the total return between income and growth.
 The description of this basis should include the names and historical period for any published indices used, and the rationale for selection of the index vs. alternative indices available.
-Also, a description and summary of any internal experience studies should be included.
+The description should also include a summary of any internal experience studies.
 The Appointed Actuary should disclose and explain the difference between the return derived from the historical data and the selected assumption.

-Based on the results of the worst scenario, the projected percentage for non-fixed income assets relative to total asset value should be disclosed in the following table.
-This information is expected to be disclosed by segment.
+Based on the results of the worst scenario, the following table should be used to describe the projected percentage for non-fixed income assets relative to total asset value.
+This information should be disclosed by segment.

 Appointed Actuaries are reminded that they should demonstrate, for each segment, the proportion of non-fixed income assets with respect to total assets at each projection period is the lesser of I. and II. where:

 The above may be disclosed through the use of a graph or any other forms that may be considered appropriate for a given asset segment.
-A graph similar to “Figure 4: NFI Limit Example” used in the CIA Educational Note: “Investment Assumption Used in the Valuation of life and Health Insurance Contract Liabilities” would be considered appropriate.
+OSFI would consider appropriate a graph similar to “Figure 4: NFI Limit Example” used in the CIA Educational Note: “Investment Assumption Used in the Valuation of life and Health Insurance Contract Liabilities”.

-Any use of derivatives must be disclosed, together with the approach to modeling their cash flows in CALM.
+The AAR must disclose any use of derivatives, together with the approach to modeling their cash flows in CALM.

 The treatment of initial short term security or cash positions and receivables should be disclosed.

-If the future cash flows from more than one asset segment are aggregated under the CALM methodology, this must be discussed in detail.
+The AAR must provide detailed disclose if the future cash flows from more than one asset segment are aggregated under the CALM methodology.

 If CALM results are separately calculated for a given product line, but then aggregated with other product lines, the worst scenario in aggregate may not be the worst scenario for that product line.
 If the Appointed Actuary then selects insurance contract liabilities for that product line that are not based on the worst scenario for that product line, this practice must be disclosed and justified.
 For this purpose, the Appointed Actuary should consider the guidance contained in the CIA Educational Note "Aggregation and Allocation of Policy Liabilities", dated September 2003.